Glossary

 Live

-compliance with the rules of the game and that comes to rest within
+Shoe – Refers to any shoe that has been pitched in compliance with the rules of the game and that comes to rest

-the pit area.
-(See RULE 3, Section B, 1.a)
+within the pit area.
+(See page 10, RULE 3, Section B, 1.a)

 Medical Exemption –

-Physically challenged male pitchers may be given permission by their
+Physically challenged male pitchers may be given permission by their governing Charter or NHPA

-platforms and observe the twenty-seven-foot (27’) foul lines
+officials to move onto the extended platforms and observe the twenty-seven-foot (27') foul lines before the age of seventy

-approval of a Medical Exemption Form (available from Charter/State
+(70) years.
+The prior completion and approval of a Medical Exemption Form (available from Charter/State Secretaries) is

-Secretaries) is required.
-(See RULE 1, Section E.2)
+required.
+(See page 8, RULE 1, Section E.2)

 Mixed Classes –

-Mixed classes may include pitchers from any of the different
+Mixed classes may include pitchers from any of the different Divisions such as Open Men, Open

-Divisions such as Open Men, Open Women, Juniors, Elders, etc. (See GUIDELINES PART II, #3, Section A.2)
+Women, Juniors, Elders, etc. (See page 24, REQUIREMENT 3, Section A.2)

 National Card –

-An annual membership card required for all pitchers participating in
+An annual membership card required for all pitchers participating in NHPA Sanctioned Leagues and/or

 NatStats –

-Stands for National Statistics; a service of the NHPA that receives,
+Stands for National Statistics; a service of the NHPA that receives, stores, and calculates the current, average

-NHPA members who have competed within the calendar year.
-(Also see
+ringer percentage for all NHPA members who have competed within the calendar year.
+(Also see NHPA Website)

-Newsline Magazine –
+Newsline –

-More officially, “Horseshoe Pitching Newsline” is the
+More officially, "Horseshoe Pitching Newsline" is the official online publication of the NHPA.
+(See Page 25,

-Section B)
+REQUIREMENT 3, Section B)

 NHPA –